 There's no shortage of fun-filled, free - and nearly free - family activities in Denver.

-On the first Tuesday of every month, the Children's Museum of Denver (2121 Children's Museum Dr.) hosts complimentary guided story hours and playtimes, from 4 p.m.-8 p.m.
+On the first Tuesday of every month, the Children's Museum of Denver at Marsico Campus hosts complimentary guided story hours and playtimes, from 4 p.m.-8 p.m.

-The Denver Art Museum (100 W. 14th Ave.
-Pkwy.) is always free for children age six and younger, and free for all on the first Saturday of each month.
+The Denver Art Museum is free for youths 18 and younger, and free for all on the first Saturday of each month.

-The Tattered Cover Bookstore (1628 16th St.), arguably the top independent bookseller in the country, hosts hundreds of free children's events throughout the year, including lectures, book release parties and author appearances.
+The Tattered Cover Book Store, arguably the top independent bookseller in the country, hosts hundreds of free children's events throughout the year, including lectures, book release parties and author appearances.
+The 16th Street Mall location is one of its three locations in the metro area, plus one at the Denver International Airport.

 Denver is an undisputed sports paradise, and while tickets to the major sporting events don't come cheap, in-the-know baseball fanatics purchase Colorado Rockies baseball ROCKPILE seats, which cost just $4 for adults and $1 for kids age 12 and under.